joakimk/minimapper/README.md

 ## Keeping it small

+This library only implements the most basic persistance API (mostly just CRUD).

+The reasons for this are:
-I intend to keep this library small.
-It should be possible to learn all it does in a short time so that you can feel secure about depending on it.
-The most important thing is that the code is stable, well-tested and bug-free.
+* It should be possible to learn all it does in a short time
+* You should be able to feel secure about depending on the API
+* It should be simple to add an adapter for a new database

-Any significant addons will be made into separate gems (with names like "minimapper-FOO").
+Any significant additions will be made into separate gems (with names like "minimapper-FOO").

+## Compatibility

+This gem is tested against all major rubies in both 1.8 and 1.9, see [.travis.yml](https://github.com/joakimk/minimapper/blob/master/.travis.yml).

 ## Installation